Our commitment and legal obligations

 At the time of writing this accessibility statement UAL Workflow has not been independently tested for accessibility.

 Accessibility information included in this statement has been draw from in-house testing.
-This includes examining a random selection of pages from across the University’s provision using a range of accessibility evaluation tools including:
+This includes examining a random selection of pages from across the University’s and subsidiaries’ provision using a range of accessibility evaluation tools including:

 This testing took place in September 2019.